Antzelino/image-dithering-in-processing/README.md

 There is an example image along with the code, to see the results.
 The program expects a 512x512 image.

-When run, the left image is the input image and the right image is the dethered one.
+When run, the left image is the input image and the right image is the dithered one.